 7. Trees Along Streets and in Parking Lots.
 When considering a location for planting clear lines of sight must be provided, as well as safe travel surfaces, and overhead clearance for pedestrians and vehicles.
 Also, ensure enough future soil volume for healthy tree growth.
-At least two cubic feet of useable soil per square foot of average mature tree canopy is required.
-(Useable soil must be uncompacted, and may not be covered by impervious material).
-Having at least a 6-foot wide planting strip or locating sidewalks between the trees and street allows more rooting space for trees in adjacent property.
+At least two cubic feet of useable soil

 Select tree species that are drought tolerant, can grow in poor or compacted soils, and are tolerant to typical urban pollutants (oil and grease, metals, and chlorides).
-Additionally, select species that do not produce excessive fruits, nuts, or leaf litter, that have fall color, spring flowers or some other aesthetic benefit, and can be limbed up to 6 feet to provide pedestrian and vehicle traffic underneath.
-The Cooperative Extension Service and the Florida Yards Program can provide guidance on preferred street tree species
+Additionally, select species that do not produce excessive fruits, nuts, or leaf litter, that have fall color, spring flowers or some other aesthetic benefit, and can be limbed up to six feet to provide pedestrian and vehicle traffic underneath.
+The Pinellas County Extension Service and the Florida Yards Program can provide guidance on preferred street tree species